phanrahan/magma/docs/primitives.md

 # magma Primitives
-magma defines a core set of primitives that are parametrized over a type `T`.
+magma defines a core set of primitive generators that are parametrized over a type `T` as well as some useful functions for working with magma types.

+## Primitive Generators
-# Register
+### Register
 The `Register(T)` primitive creates a register circuit that stores a value of type `T`.
 Here's a simple example that delays an input byte by a cycle.